Baud-Hacker/Web-Shockit/README.md

 # Web-Shockit
-A Python based command line tool to fuzz web socket requests
+A Python-based command line tool to fuzz web socket requests

 The tool was designed out of the lack of good web socket pen testing tooling.
 It is designed to allow an attacker to fuzz parameters within a web socket request.
-This tool operated on both binary and text based websocket connections and is intended as a quick and easy too to allow for the manipulation of a large number of web socket requests.
+This tool operated on both binary and text-based WebSocket connections and is intended as a quick and easy tool to allow for the manipulation of a large number of web socket requests.

 ## Why?
-This tool was spawned out of the requirment to interact with a websocket based API which recived JSON.
-OWASP ZAP was not easy to use when fuzzing web sockets and lacked easy visibility into the requests and reponses.
+This tool was spawned out of the requirement to interact with a websocket-based API which received JSON.
+OWASP ZAP was not easy to use when fuzzing web sockets and lacked easy visibility into the requests and responses.

 ## usage
-The tool takes a wordlsit and a request/data you wish to fuzz.
-By adding %%FUZZME%% anywhere in the request you can fuzz a parameter and view the reponse.
+The tool takes a wordlist and a request/data you wish to fuzz.
+By adding %%FUZZME%% anywhere in the request you can fuzz a parameter and view the response.

-You can stop the tool from waithing for a reponse from the server via commething out 'reponse = await ws.recv()' within the code.
-This will force the fuzzer to send all of the data down the connection without waiting for a reponse from the server to send the next payload.
+You can stop the tool from waiting for a response from the server via commenting out 'reponse = await ws.recv()' within the code.
+This will force the fuzzer to send all of the data down the connection without waiting for a response from the server to send the next payload.

 ```